Make-School-Courses/MOB-2.4-Advanced-Architectural-Patterns-in-iOS/Lessons/Lesson8.md

 1. **Back Button Issue** &mdash; When the user navigates back, developers must ensure that the right coordinator is released.
 Solutions for this might come with potential loss of built-in framework features.

 2. **Overkill** &mdash; The pattern could well take too much work for very simple apps.
-Many extra classes will need to be created.
+Many extra classes will need to be created upfront.

 ### When to Use

-Coordinators are especially useful for apps with a large number of destinations screens that can be reached (presented) from multiple places.
+Coordinators are especially useful for complex apps with a large number of destinations screens that can be reached (presented) from multiple places.

 ## In Class Activity I (30 min)